arve0/master/thesis.md

     return score
 ```

-All slide maps was filtered with [@lst:filter-slide-map].
+All slide maps were filtered with [@lst:filter-slide-map].
 After the filtering,
 Prizmo [@creaceed_s.p.r.l._prizmo_2015] was used to read the slide maps.
 The
 text output was checked for errors programatically.
 The following was checked: